camconrad/compensator/contracts/README.md

   - Calculates new rewards based on time elapsed and reward rate.
   - Handles potential overflow by capping rewards to available funds.
   - Updates the global reward index, total pending rewards, and last rewarded timestamp.
+  - Tracks rewards deficit when available rewards are insufficient.

 - **`_getCurrentRewardsIndex()`**
   Internal view function that returns the current rewards index.